chaynHQ/bloom-frontend/README.md

 # Bloom

 Bloom is a remote trauma support service from Chayn, a global charity supporting survivors of abuse across borders.
-Bloom informs and empowers survivors by offering courses that combine important information about trauma and gender-based violence with therapeutic practices to help heal from trauma
+Bloom is our flagship product; a free, web-based support service designed for anyone who has experienced or is currently experiencing domestic or sexual abuse.
+Through a combination of online video-based courses, anonymous interaction and 1:1 chat, Bloom aims to provide tailored information, guidance, everyday tools, and comforting words to cope with traumatic events.

 ## Get involved